-Employment Law Update June 2011
+Employment Law Update June 10, 2011

 Governor Bentley signed the "Beason-Hammon Alabama Taxpayer and Citizen Protection Act" (Act 2011-535) on June 9, 2011.
-This 70-page law addresses documentation and employment of immigrants and requires businesses and employers to use the federal E-Verify system to verify employment eligibility no later than April 1, 2012, prohibits deductions for tax purposes of any compensation paid to illegal or unauthorized aliens (effective September 1, 2011), and creates a civil claim for refusing to hire someone authorized to work while continuing to employ an illegal or unauthorized alien (effective September 1, 2011), among other things.
+In case you can't tell by that descriptive name, this 70-page law addresses documentation and employment of immigrants and requires businesses and employers to use the federal E-Verify system to verify employment eligibility no later than April 1, 2012, prohibits deductions for tax purposes of any compensation paid to illegal or unauthorized aliens (effective September 1, 2011), and creates a civil claim for refusing to hire someone authorized to work while continuing to employ an illegal or unauthorized alien (effective September 1, 2011), among other things.
 It has been characterized as an "Arizona-style" law, referring to the Legal Arizona Workers Act upheld on May 26 by the U.S. Supreme Court in Chamber of Commerce of United States of America v.
 Whiting.